School meal: Cost and subsidies

 Free school meals can be universal school meals for all students or limited by income-based criteria, which can vary by country.
 A 2018 study of a free school meal program in the United States found that providing free meals to elementary and middle school children in areas characterized by high food insecurity led to better school discipline among the students.
 As of 2022 in England, 20.8% of the 8.9 million pupils attending schools in 2020–21 are known to be eligible for free school meals.

 Universal school meals

 Free school meals available for all students are also called Universal school meals.
-Sweden, Finland, Estonia and India are among the few countries which provide universal school meals to all pupils in compulsory education, regardless of their ability to pay.
+Sweden, Finland, Estonia, Brazil and India are among the few countries which provide universal school meals to all pupils in compulsory education, regardless of their ability to pay.
 In India, where all Government School students are provided with free lunches through the Midday Meal Scheme, staple foods are provided along with free education.
 Several states in the US offer universal school meals.